damhonglinh/google-foobar/README.md

 # google-foobar
 This repo is an archive for my solutions for Google Foobar challenges, and also how I approached to them in a dairy-like fashion.

-This repo can also be useful for others as a reference to discuss or compare each other's solutions.
+This repo can also be useful for others as a reference to learn or compare each other's solutions.
+I usually do this but only **after I submitted** the solution.

 ## Tips